rust-lang/surveys/surveys/2021-annual-survey/questions.md

 > TODO: do we need to provide racer as an option here?

-### For each of the challenges listed below, please indicate whether you believe there has been any change within the last year

-Options:

-- Got worse
-- No change
-- Slight improvement
-- Some improvement
-- A lot of improvement
-- I'm not sure

-Challenges:

-- Library support
-- IDE experience
-- Adoption level of Rust
-- Available tools and support
-- Stable language features and crates
-- Async programming options
-- GUI development
-- Rust language documentation
-- Compile times

 ### Which of the following apply to you:

 - I have contributed (in any way) to a crate published on crates.io